leesei/heroku-comics-feed/README.md

 git push heroku master
 ```

-Then visit http:/_NAME_.herokuapp.com/embed/_URL_:
+Then visit `http:/_NAME_.herokuapp.com/embed/_URL_`, where:
 _NAME_ is the Heroku app name you specified
 _URL_ is the URL of the feed you want to embed comics strip in

-Check leesei/node-comics-feed for supported feeds.
+Check [node-comics-feed](https://github.com/leesei/node-comics-feed) for supported feeds.

 ## Tested on